 James Badenoch QC is the son of the late Sir John Badenoch, sometime Director of Clinical Studies (Dean of the Medical School) of Oxford University, and is a renegade from a far-flung medical dynasty.

-He was pupil to John (later Mr Justice) Alliott, and Harry (Lord) Woolf at 1 Crown Office Row where he has practised ever since.
-For some 35 years he has specialised in clinical negligence, medical law, and medical discipline.
+He was pupil to John (later Mr Justice) Alliott, and Harry (Lord) Woolf at 1 Crown Office Row where he practised for fifty years, and following retirement from practice is now an Associate member.

-James was counsel in the landmark case of Montgomery v Lanarkshire Health Board which has huge implications for the way the law deals with consent.
+He was counsel in the landmark case of Montgomery v Lanarkshire Health Board which has huge implications for the way the law deals with consent.

 He has been a Deputy High Court Judge, a Recorder of the Crown Court, and a President of the Mental Health Review Tribunal, and is a Bencher of Lincoln’s Inn and a Fellow of the Royal Society of Medicine.
 He was Chairman of the Expert Witness Institute, and is now Chairman Emeritus.
 He has been admitted to the Hong Kong Bar, and is an Adjunct Professor at the Centre for Medical Ethics and Law at Hong Kong University.

 His practice at the Bar covered medically related matters of all kinds, and he now lectures regularly on those subjects in the UK and abroad.
 He is the author of numerous articles and chapters on medico-legal subjects, a frequent speaker after dinner to learned (and less learned) societies, and an occasional broadcaster on TV and radio.